raphpare/bonjour/README.md

 # Bonjour.js – B5R

-Accessible, dependency-free calendar JavaScript library: import the code you need and use your UI controls.
+Accessible and dependency-free calendar JavaScript library: import the code you need and use your UI controls.

 ## Install